vedantii6264/vedantii6264/README.md

 - 🎓 I'm a 2nd-year **BTech Computer Science** student (CSE Core).
 - 🎯 Currently diving deep into **DSA** to prepare for software engineering roles at top tech companies.
 - 💻 I have a strong passion for full-stack web development, creating responsive applications with an eye for modern UI/UX design.
-- 🤝 I actively engage in tech communities, organizing hackathons, and curating resources like the "Infinity Coders" bulletins.
+- 🤝 I actively engage in tech communities, organizing hackathons.
 - 🇮🇳 Beyond code, I proudly serve as a volunteer for the **National Service Scheme (NSS)**.

 ---